ingchips/ING918XX_SDK_SOURCE/example_host/rpc_client/doc/index.md

 ## Test

 Several examples are provided.
 Download _BLE RPC_ to a Dev-Board, and start UART to TCP daemon.
-Assuming the Dev-Board running _BLE RPC_ is connected to the PC running _Client_.
+If the Dev-Board is connected to the PC running _Client_, `rpc.exe` can be launched without any parameters.
+If the Dev-Board is connected to another PC, assuming its IPv4 is AA:BB:CC:DD, then use the command line `rpc.exe -addr AA:BB:CC:DD` to launch it.

 ### _shell_